silvacms/documentation/source/buildout.rst

       $ sudo apt-get install python2.4

-2. Python2.4 headers and development add-ons
+2. Python 2.4 headers and development add-ons

    On UNIX systems,  the buildout will also need the python header files.
 If you compiled python by hand, these files are already on your